Azure/azure-openapi-validator/docs/patch-response-codes.md

 ## Output Message

-Synchronous PATCH must have 200 and default return codes.
+Synchronous PATCH operations must have `200` and `default` return codes.
 They also must not have other response codes.
-LRO PATCH must have 200 and 202 and default return codes.
+LRO PATCH operations must have `200`, `202`, and `default` return codes.
 They also must not have other response codes.

 ## Description